Meet Renée

 An Active Community Member, Advocate, and Leader

-Renée has actively engaged and led throughout her region and the state.
-This leadership and strong ties to community will allow her to advocate for the people of Orange and Caswell counties in the state legislature.
-Renée humbly serves on the following local organizations:
+Renée has actively engaged and led throughout her region, the state, and the nation.Strong ties to community and leadership allow her to advocate for the people of Orange and Caswell counties in the state legislature.
+Renée has served in the following local organizations:

-• Orange County Veterans Memorial at Chapel Hill Planning Committee
+• Orange County Veterans Memorial at Chapel Hill Planning Committee, Orange County, NC

 • Northern Orange NAACP